-Our reception classes enjoy regular Forest School sessions on their activity days.
-The activities are closely linked to the topic they are studying at the time.
+Our reception classes enjoy regular Forest School sessions.
+The activities are closely linked to the topic they are involved in at the time.
 We always make something to eat or drink on a campfire and there is time for children to enjoy free play and exploration.

 Safety at Forest School